giffordlabcvr/HCV-NABS/README.md

 ## Credits

-The code was written by Josh Singer based on ideas by Vanessa Cowton.
-Please cite our research article: Predicting the Effectiveness of Hepatitis C Virus Neutralizing Antibodies by Analysis of Public Sequence Data", Cowton et al. 2018, Manuscript submitted for publication.
+The code was written by Josh Singer based ona specification by Vanessa Cowton.
+Please cite our research article: *Predicting the Effectiveness of Hepatitis C Virus Neutralizing Antibodies by Analysis of Public Sequence Data*, Cowton et al. 2018, Manuscript submitted for publication.

 ## License